SG-Property-Valuation-Model/Modelling/README.md

 | Mean Absolute Percentage Error (MAPE) | MAPE is expressed as a percentage, which is scale-independent and allows comparison of predicted values on different scales.
 It offers greater interpretability of error for the sellers as the margin of error is relative to the actual value. |

 # Final Model Performance
 Out of all the models that we experimented with, XGBoost performed best.
-Our tuned <b>XGBoost Regressor</b> predicts `Unit Price ($ PSM)` with a performance of:
+Our tuned <b>XGBoost Regressor</b> predicts `Unit Price ($ PSM)` with the following performance:
 - Mean Absolute Percentage Error (MAPE) of 4.31%
 - Root Mean Square Error (RMSE) of 794.80